Minichamps: UT Models and lawsuit

-Earlier, in collaboration with Kelvin Kwan of Unique Toys (UT Models), Hong Kong, a line of 1:18 scale models also appeared.
-Kwan had apparently pushed for development of most of the selection for the UT series.
+During the 1990s, in collaboration with Kelvin Kwan of Unique Toys (UT Models), Hong Kong, a line of 1:18 scale models was introduced.
+Kwan had apparently pushed for development of most of the selection for the UT series of model cars.
 A small line of 1:64 models called "MicroChamps" was also introduced in 1994 but discontinued in 1999.
-It included a series Michael Schumacher McLaren cars.
+It included a series McLaren cars driven by Michael Schumacher.
 In 2009, a new line of 1:64 models was introduced called "MiniChamps 64".

 Related to UT Models, in 2004, a lawsuit in Hong Kong courts was initiated by Paul's Model Art as the plaintiff.
 UT Models and Gateway Global and Gateway Hong Kong was accused of selling certain models in Germany to which Paul's Model Art claimed to have sole distribution rights.
 It claimed that UT Models had used Gateway for new offerings to circumvent Paul's Model Art's marketing deal.
-At this time the lawsuit between Paul's Model Art and AUTOArt's parent company, Gateway Global, is still ongoing.
+As of 2013, the lawsuit between Paul's Model Art and AUTOArt's parent company, Gateway Global, is still ongoing.